jeonchangbin49/musdb-XL/README.md

 # How to use musdb-XL for the evaluation
 First, download the sample-wise (element-wise) ratio between musdb-XL (or L) and musdb-hq files from Zenodo.
+(Sorry, Zenodo upload is in progress)

 Then, run the make_musdb_L_and_XL.py from this reposiroty.